DevRMJ/NewProjectExample/README.md

 Create a new folder somewhere that you will run your projects from.
 I prefer one of two options:

-- Create a '`development`' folder on my C:/ drive
+- Create a '`development`' folder on your C:/ drive or your home folder in Linux/Mac OS
 - Create a '`development`' folder on another partition or external HDD

 > Normally at this stage, I would create a new project with GIT in [Bitbucket](https://bitbucket.com) or [GitHub](https://github.com), but in this tutorial, I will skip source control as this is a more advanced topic to discuss.